How to prepare for e-asTTle

 How can our school access e-asTTle?

-Any school wishing to access e-asTTle should click here.
-The Ministry of Education Contact Centre will advise details about whether your school can access e-asTTle, and, if so, provide further details such as how to apply for usernames and passwords, access training, etc.
+School wishing to access e-asTTle should follow these set up steps.
+The Education Service Desk will advise details about whether your school can access e-asTTle, and, if so, provide further details such as how to apply for usernames and passwords, access training, etc.

 e-asTTle teacher access